Online Social Networks: Threats and Solutions: Introduction

-Facebook users have on average 138 friends and create around 90 pieces of content each month.
-Unfortunately, many OSN users are unaware of the security risks which exist in these types of communications, including privacy risks~\cite{boshmaf,mislove}, identity theft~\cite{bilge}, malware~\cite{baltazar}, fake profiles (also in some cases referred to as sybils~\cite{cao2012aiding, stringhini2013follow} or socialbots~\cite{boshmaf,boshmaf2012design,elishar}), and sexual harassment~\cite{wolak,ybarra2008risky}, among others.
-According to recent studies~\cite{acquisti,boshmaf}, many OSN users expose personal and intimate details about themselves, their friends, and their personal relationships, whether by posting photos or by directly providing information such as a home address and a phone number.
-Moreover, according to Boshmaf et al.~\cite{boshmaf} and Elishar et al.~\cite{elishar,elishar2}, Facebook users have been shown to accept friendship requests from people whom they do not know but who simply have several friends in common.
+\s{Facebook users have a total of over 150 billion friend connections and upload \s{on average more than 350 million photos} to Facebook each day~\cite{fb2012_report}}.
+Unfortunately, many OSN users are unaware of the security risks which exist in these types of communications, including privacy risks~\cite{boshmaf,mislove}, identity theft~\cite{bilge}, malware~\cite{baltazar}, fake profiles (also in some cases referred to as sybils~\cite{cao2012aiding, stringhini2013follow} or socialbots~\cite{boshmaf,boshmaf2012design,elishar}), and sexual harassment~\cite{wolak,ybarra2008risky}, among others. \s{A study by Dwyer et al.~\cite{DwyHilPas07} found that Facebook and MySpace~\cite{myspace} users trust these OSNs, and they have trust in other users within these social networks.
+This trust leads to information sharing and to developing new relationships. } Moreover, according to recent studies~\cite{acquisti,boshmaf}, many OSN users expose personal and intimate details about themselves, their friends, and their \s{relationships}, whether by posting photos or by directly providing information such as a home address and a phone number.
+Furthermore, according to Boshmaf et al.~\cite{boshmaf} and Elyashar et al.~\cite{elishar,elishar2}, Facebook users have been shown to accept friendship requests from people whom they do not know but \s{with whom they} simply have several friends in common.
 By accepting these friend requests, users unknowingly disclose their private information to total strangers.
 This information could be used maliciously, harming users both in the virtual and in the real world.
-These risks escalate when the users are children or teenagers who are by nature more exposed and vulnerable than adults.
+These risks escalate when the users are \s{young} children or teenagers who are by nature more exposed and vulnerable than adults.